Pasonnn/aws-cloud-practitioner/9-databases-analytics.md

 ## 96. RDS Deployments Options

 ### RDS Deployments: Read Replicas, Multi-AZ

-- Read Replicas:
+Understanding the difference between **Read Replicas** and **Multi-AZ** is crucial:

+**Read Replicas**:
-    - Scale the read workload of your DB
+    - **Scale the read workload of your DB** - distribute read queries across multiple copies
-    - Can create up to 15 Read Replicas
+    - **Can create up to 15 Read Replicas** - scale reads massively
-    - Data is only written to the main DB
+    - **Data is only written to the main DB** - writes go to primary, reads can go to replicas
+    - Use for: Scaling read-heavy applications, offloading reporting queries, cross-region reads

 ![RDS Read Replicas](assets/96-rds-read-replicas.png)

-- Multi-AZ:
+**Multi-AZ**:
-    - Failover in case of AZ outage (high availability)
+    - **Failover in case of AZ outage (high availability)** - automatic disaster recovery
-    - Data is only read/written to the main database
+    - **Data is only read/written to the main database** - standby is for failover only
-    - Can only have 1 other AZ as failover
+    - **Can only have 1 other AZ as failover** - one primary, one standby
+    - Use for: Production databases requiring high availability

 ![RDS Multi-AZ](assets/96-rds-multi-az.png)

+> Read Replicas and Multi-AZ solve different problems.
+Read Replicas are for scaling reads - if you have a read-heavy application (like a news website where many people read articles but few write them), you can create multiple read replicas and distribute read queries across them.
+This improves performance and reduces load on the primary database.
+However, read replicas are asynchronous - there's a small delay before data written to the primary appears in replicas.
+Multi-AZ is for high availability - it creates a synchronous standby copy in another Availability Zone.
+If the primary fails, RDS automatically fails over to the standby in about 60-120 seconds.
+During normal operation, you only use the primary - the standby just sits there waiting (you can't read from it).
+You can combine both - have Multi-AZ for high availability AND Read Replicas for scaling reads.
+This gives you both disaster recovery and read scaling.

 ### RDS Deployments: Multi-Region
 - Multi-Region (Read Replica)